 University of Massachusetts/Amherst, B.A. cum laude, 1975; Brooklyn Law School, J.D., 1978

 When people meet Marty Rutberg, they sense that this is a serious man doing serious work.
 Other lawyers try to impress people by talking about the size of their verdicts and settlements; Marty’s record speaks for itself.
 He focuses his firm on the size of the difference they make in people’s lives – Marty sees personal injury law as the ultimate “helping profession.”
-He chose to be a personal injury lawyer because it meant that he could help make the world a better place, one case and one client at a time.
-To some those may just be words, but to Marty Rutberg, it’s a personal mantra and the cultural foundation he has firmly established in the Rutberg Breslow Personal Injury Law firm.
+He chose to be a personal injury lawyer so he could help people.
+To some, that statement is just words, but to Marty Rutberg, it’s a personal mantra and the cultural foundation of the firm.

 Marty has been practicing law for more than 40 years, initially in general practice.
 But after winning a large personal injury verdict for a client with brain injuries, Marty chose to devote his career to helping injured people and their families.

 This is an attorney with an impressive portfolio of verdicts and settlements, many with compelling human perspective.
 He has impeccable credentials, including service as President of the Dutchess County Bar Association, receipt of the Martin Luther King, Jr. Award for Community Service, and memberships in the New York State Trial Lawyers Association, the American Board of Trial Advocates, and the American Association for Justice.
 His unique presence and effectiveness derive from the way his personal and professional lives merge to create a unique legal personality.